samhippo/mpv-scripts/README.md

 ![](screenshots/cm_image1.png)
 #### Installation
 1. AutoHotKey is required for this functionality.
 Download and install from here [AHK](https://www.autohotkey.com)
-2. Download the script [mpv-contextmenu.ahk](mpv-contextmenu.ahk) to any directory and open with AHK.
+2. Download the script [mpv-contextmenu.ahk](mpv-contextmenu.ahk) to any location and open with AHK.
 3. Modify the script as needed to add contextmenu items.

 #### Usage